Airbus-Hackathon/test_repository/README.md

 [download the output.ckpt file](https://drive.usercontent.google.com/download?id=1U6mFv9Q4EbBwaqzqP0jSRI85fkCAGtUL&export=download)

-Please rename the file to: output.ckpt
+Please rename the file to: output.ckpt and place it into the ./checkpoints directory

 ## Start in development